Community Grant Projects 2018

 These videos will be collated and shared through social media as a comparison between the impact of sport in the UK and elsewhere worldwide, as well as how this supports social wellbeing and allows participants to share and learn about different cultures from around the world.
 Following the Sanctuary Games, the legacy events were launched on National Sporting Heritage Day.

 This project uses archival material and audio-visual sporting heritage to celebrate local sports from across the Wakefield area.
 It culminated in an event which brought together local professional and amateur sports representatives to share their heritage, and explored additional opportunities to further celebrate and share this heritage in future.

 This project aims to establish an annual Tug of War competition to increase the awareness of the historic links between sports teams and coal mines in the South Wales Valleys.
 The project has a particularly focus on working with 16 – 25 year olds from the local community and includes a display of the heritage of Tug of War and its relationships to the area which can be toured to different areas.

 University of Stirling, Stirling

-A big thanks to everyone who applied to the grant programme – we were overwhelmed with the interest and amazing activity taking shape across communities and could have funded four times as many programmes!
+A big thanks to everyone who applied to the grant programme in 2018 – we were overwhelmed with the interest and amazing activity taking shape across communities and could have funded four times as many programmes!
 We are so grateful to Art Fund for their support in this programme.